uhppoted/uhppoted-nodejs/README.md

 The full set of _examples_ is not included in the NPM module but is downloadable from the [uhppoted-nodejs](https://github.com/uhppoted/uhppoted-nodejs) Github repository:

-### API

 #### Context

-Each API call takes a `context` _object_ as the first argument, followed by the function specific parameters and returns a `Promise` that resolves to a response.

 A `context` object comprises:
 ```